MooshiMochi/ManhwaUpdatesBot/README.md

       This will most likely be done through a view.

       - a command that will show the user all the manga that they have bookmarked

+      - When a series has been marked complete/dropped, send a notification in the updates channel that the series has been marked as such.

    ### Issues:
       - when checking for updates, sometimes a manga might be dropped.
 We need to account for that